 The book is punchy, easy to read and relate to with clear and helpful messages combined with the ability to document, reflect and consider application to own work.

-Fiona Thomas, Project Management Consultant, Trainer and Coach
+Fiona Thomas, Consultant in Project Management and Executive and Business Coach

 Bob Dignen is a trainer, facilitator and coach, and Director of York Associates where he delivers intercultural skills programmes and international team and leadership communication seminars to clients.